luxin-tian/Scoring-Neighborhoods-on-the-Earth/docs/index.md

 ## Interactive Maps
-There are six dimensions used for measure the perception of a city.
+There are six dimensions used for measuring the perception of a city.
 Choose one to explore:
 - [Safety](https://luxin-tian.github.io/Scoring-Neighborhoods-on-the-Earth/safety)
 - [Lively](https://luxin-tian.github.io/Scoring-Neighborhoods-on-the-Earth/lively)
 - [Wealthy](https://luxin-tian.github.io/Scoring-Neighborhoods-on-the-Earth/wealth)